spamlab-iee/os/docs/tutorial.rst

 An OpenStereo Tutorial
 ======================

+First, install OpenStereo by following the instructions on the :doc:`installation page <install>` for your operating system.
+Make sure to update whenever a new release is available.

-After :doc:`installing <install>`, open the program either from your start menu or from command line as either::
+After installing, open the program either from your start menu or from command line as either::

     python -m openstereo